Ivy Valentine: Conception and creation

 As a character introduced in Soulcalibur, Ivy's signature weapon, a "snake sword" designed to be unique amongst the other weapons in the game, was selected before other elements of the character.
+The weapon concept came from series producer Hiroaki Yotoriyama, who drew inspiration from the Galient Sword from the manga series Bastard!!.
+The sword itself initially caused an issue with the development process, as the lead programmer argued extensively with Yotoriyama that it couldn't be animated the way he wanted, resulting in lengthy discussions between the two.
+Afterwards, her design and concept were then built to revolve around it, starting with gender, then physical measurements, and lastly background details.
+The finalized design was chosen out of multiple concepts created by character designer Koji Mitsunaga.

-Her design and concept were then built to revolve around it by designers Aya Takemura and Takuji Kawano, starting with gender, then physical measurements, and lastly background details.
-As with all the characters, after her appearance and movement were fleshed out by a concept artist, her character was rendered as a 3D model by a design team that worked solely on her, and then animated mostly by Naotake Hirata using motion capture to create her in-game movements, with Yasushi Shibue designing the animations for her throws, and several animations created without the use of motion capture for positions difficult for the actors.
+Afterwards, her character was rendered as a 3D model by a design team that worked solely on her, and then animated mostly by Naotake Hirata using motion capture to create her in-game movements, with Yasushi Shibue designing the animations for her throws, and several animations created without the use of motion capture for positions difficult for the actors.
 During this phase the team additionally worked with the Soulcalibur story creators, refining the character's own role in the plot as needed throughout development.